 A traditional seaside pier dating back to the late 1800s and the longest in Wales stretching 2,295 feet over the sea.
 On the pier, you and the family can enjoy the arcades, fairground rides, sweet treats and even a spot of fishing at the end spot.

 Take time out of your day to relax at The Imperial Hotel’s Terrace while enjoying the stunning views of the bay.
 Open all day for refreshments, The Terrace is the perfect place to stop for coffee, lunch, afternoon tea or even an evening meal before you head home.

-The town also hosts many fantastic events throughout the year so if you want to coincide your trip with an event why not visit our What’s On page.
+The town also hosts many fantastic events throughout the year.
+So if you want to coincide your trip with an event, why not visit our events in Llandudno page.